Kum Back: Legacy

 By the time the Beatles' Let It Be album was released in May 1970, remixed and overdubbed by Phil Spector, the original Get Back album was a known commodity.
 In addition to the bootleg LP and other audio recordings in circulation, Rolling Stone had published a preview of Get Back in its 20 September 1969 issue, describing the band's back-to-basics, no-overdubs approach, including the Please Please Me-style album cover.
 Generally negative reviews of Let It Be often noted the contrast between the original album and Spector's lavish orchestration.
 New Musical Express wrote: "the tragedy is that what little remains of the original album is some of the best straight rock the Beatles have recorded in years" and that "almost all of the fun and raw feel has been taken away or polished up by Phil Spector."
 Rolling Stone complained that Spector "whipped out his orchestra and choir and proceeded to turn several of the rough gems on the best Beatle album in ages into costume jewelry."

 The release of Kum Back spurred great interest in previously unreleased Beatles recordings among fans and led to the release of hundreds of bootleg LPs throughout the 1970s.

 Official releases

 Several tracks included on Kum Back appeared on official releases.
 "Get Back" was released as a single and on the Let It Be album.
 "The Long and Winding Road" appeared on Let It Be but with orchestral and choir overdubs added by Phil Spector.
 The original recording, without overdubs, appeared on the Anthology 3 album released in 1996.
 "Teddy Boy" and "I've Got a Feeling" also appeared on Anthology 3.
+The second of three iterations of Glyn Johns mix of Let it Be was officially released in full as part of the 2021 compilation album Let It Be: Special Edition.